cmfcmf/OpenWeatherMap-PHP-API/README.md

 OpenWeatherMap PHP API
 ======================
-A php API to retrieve and parse global weather data from [OpenWeatherMap.org](http://www.OpenWeatherMap.org).
+A PHP 5.6+ API to retrieve and parse global weather data from [OpenWeatherMap.org](http://www.OpenWeatherMap.org).
 This library aims to normalise the provided data and remove some inconsistencies.
 This library is neither maintained by OpenWeatherMap nor their official PHP API.